Panda Meng Meng gives birth to twins in Berlin Zoo | The China Post

 Meng Meng and the cub’s father, Jiao Qing, have been living in Berlin Zoo since summer 2017.
 The two pandas are on loan from China and come from a reservation in Chengdu.

-“What great news!
-Berlin is happy about both newcomers and I congratulate Andreas Knieriem and his Zoo team,” said Berlin’s mayor, Michael Müller.
+“”What fantastic news!
+The whole of Berlin is delighted about the new arrivals!” said Berlin’s mayor, Michael Müller.

 Panda diplomacy